zammad/zammad-org/src/pt_BR/documentation/use/guides/knowledge-base.md

 ![Screenshot shows the scheduled visibility section in the answer sidebar, highlighted](/screenshots/cypress/documentation/use/guide-knowledge-base.cy.js/kb-scheduled-visibility.png)

-To change the visibility of an answer, open the visibility dropdown in the answer sidebar and select the new state; it takes effect immediately when you click **Update**.
+To change the visibility of an answer, edit the answer and select the new visibility in the answer sidebar; it takes effect immediately when you click `Update`.
 Use drafts to prepare content that is not ready for release, and archiving to retire outdated answers without deleting them.

-Instead of changing the state manually, you can schedule state changes: an answer can be published automatically on a given date, or archived when it becomes obsolete.
+Instead of changing the visibility manually, you can schedule visibility
+changes: an answer can be published automatically on a given date, or archived when it becomes obsolete.
 Scheduled changes are listed in the answer sidebar and only visible to editors.
 Create a new schedule by clicking the ::+:: button in the **Scheduled visibility** section in the answer edit mode.

-Schedules follow the order of the states: an answer can become internal, then published, then archived, each with its own date.
-Drafts cannot be scheduled and a state the answer has already reached cannot be scheduled again.
+Schedules follow the order of the visibility states: an answer can become internal, then published, then archived, each with its own date.
+Drafts cannot be scheduled and a visibility state that the answer has already reached cannot be scheduled again.

 ## Advanced